gyu29/BTC-Trade-Tracker/README.md

 * plotly
 * yfinance

+* Implementing paper trading at 50 stars
+* Implementing integration with real brokers at 100 stars

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.